thtRajasthaniGuy/govind1530/README.md

 <!--

-- 🔭 I’m currently working on React Native **govind1530/govind1530** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**govind1530/govind1530** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:

-- 🌱 I’m currently learning JavaScript , React Native
+- 🔭 I’m currently working on React Native

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...